sevazhidkov/ipython-profile/README.md

 Out[4]: 2
 ```

-`ipython-profile` by default created an iPython profile directory in `./.ipython-profile`.
+`ipython-profile` by default creates an iPython profile directory in `./.ipython-profile`.
 If you want to set a different directory, use `--profile-dir` option.

 ## How it works?